nbogojevic/kafka-operator/README.md

 [![Build Status](https://travis-ci.org/nbogojevic/kafka-operator.svg?branch=master)](https://travis-ci.org/nbogojevic/kafka-operator)
 [![Code Coverage](https://codecov.io/github/nbogojevic/kafka-operator/coverage.svg)](https://codecov.io/gh/nbogojevic/kafka-operator)

-# kafka operator
+# Kafka operator

 Kafka operator is a process that automatically manages creation and deletion of kafka topics, their number of partitions, replicas as well as properties.

 ## How does it work

 Operator monitors ConfigMap Kubernetes resources that are tagged with `config=kafka-topic` label.
 From those ConfigMaps, operator extracts information about kafka topic to create/update.
 This check is by watching all changes to ConfigMaps with the this label.

 ## How to use kafka operator